openstack/api-sig/guidelines/http.rst

   accept missing resource fields as unchanged.
 This is valid under :rfc:`5789`, but makes it possible to lose updates when dealing with lists or sets.

+* There can also be confusion on when to use **POST** or **PUT** in the specific instance of creating new resources. **POST** should be used when the URI of the resulting resource is different from the URI to which the request was made and results in the resource having an identifier (the URI) that the server generated.
+In the OpenStack environment this is the common case. **PUT** should be used for resource creation when the URI to which the request is made and the URI of the resulting resource is the same.

+  That is, if the id of the resource being created is known, use **PUT** and **PUT** to the correct URI of the resource.
+Otherwise, use **POST** and **POST** to a more generic URI which will respond with the new URI of the resource.

 * GET method

  * GET method should be used only for getting information of resources, and it